 At her mammogram appointment, a woman answers a series of detailed questions about factors known to increase breast cancer risk, including her age, body mass index, and personal and family health histories.

 A sophisticated computer program uses the responses to calculate her unique breast cancer risk.
-The calculation is based on the Tyrer-Cuzick model, widely considered the most accurate and comprehensive risk-assessment tool for predicting breast cancer.
+The calculation is based on the Tyrer-Cuzick model, considered one of the most accurate and comprehensive risk-assessment tool for predicting breast cancer.

 Results are sent to a woman’s doctor, along with recommendations for how to manage a lifetime risk greater than 20 percent — the threshold at which the American Cancer Society recommends extra monitoring and prevention strategies.
 About 10 percent of women have been found to be high-risk since the program began in early 2016.